Danzer's configuration revisited: Decomposition of

 -18pt

-In general, $\varphi$ cannot be realized geometrically (in the most general case, by a projective collineation of period two, i.e.\ by a \emph{harmonic homology}~\cite{Cox74}); in other words, given a particular representation of the Steiner-Pl\"ucker configuration, there is no geometric transformation carrying it into itself that would induce $\varphi$.
-However, we found that there exist even centrally symmetric representations.
-Figure~\ref{CentralSymm} shows such a representation, which is particularly pleasing in the sense that Theorem~\ref{TripleDesThm} can easily be read out from it.

-\begin{lem} The Cayley-Salmon configuration $(15_4, 20_3)$ in Theorem~\ref{TripleDesDualThm} can be obtained in the following way.
+In general, $\varphi$ cannot be realized geometrically (in the most general case, by a projective collineation of period two, i.e.\ by a \emph{harmonic homology}~\cite{Cox74}); in other words, given a particular realization of the Steiner-Pl\"ucker configuration, there is no geometric transformation carrying it into itself that would induce $\varphi$.
+However, we found that in some special cases there exist even centrally symmetric realizations. \begin{lem} The Cayley-Salmon configuration $(15_4, 20_3)$ in Theorem~\ref{TripleDesDualThm} can be obtained in the following way.
 Take six hyperplanes, $H_1,\dots,H_6$, in general position in the 4-dimensional projective space.
 They meet by fours and by threes in 15 points and 20 lines, respectively.
 The configuration formed by these points and lines is then to be suitably projected into the projective plane. \end{lem}

 \emph{Proof.} Since the Steiner-Pl\"ucker configuration and the Cayley-Salmon configuration are dual to each other, the statement is a straightforward consequence of Theorem~\ref{ThmDecomp} and Lemma~\ref{SP_Lemma}. $\blacksquare$